 Today, dynamic FAQs take the “static” FAQ experience a step further, not only providing visitors to your site with better information but also giving you an opportunity to grow your knowledge base, improve your SEO strength, and make better use of your (human) customer service team.
-In this article, we’ll cover the six primary reasons why you should implement a dynamic FAQ on your site today.
+In this article, we’ll cover the seven primary reasons why you should implement a dynamic FAQ on your site today.

 What’s the difference between a static and a dynamic FAQ?

 For starters, a static FAQ is a single page on your site that lists out the most commonly asked customer questions followed by your business’s standard answers to those questions.
 While this Q&A information can be displayed in any way that best jives with your site experience, it typically comes in list form and, as a best practice, should include at least 10 questions to make it useful to customers.